sumeetksinha/pvESSI/README.md

 ### Usage

-It is plugin for visualizing the output of [REAL ESSI](http://sokocalo.engr.ucdavis.edu/~jeremic/Real_ESSI_Simulator/), a 3D finite element program specifically developed for high fidelity modeling and simulation of Earthquake Soil/Rock Structure Interaction problems.
+It is plugin for visualizing the output of [ReaL ESSI Simulator System](http://real-essi.info/), a 3D finite element program specifically developed for high fidelity modeling and simulation of Earthquake Soil/Rock Structure Interaction problems.
 It reads ESSI (HDF5) .feioutput file.

 ### Installation